Ricardo Zúñiga

 In August 2021, he was appointed Principal Deputy Assistant Secretary in the Bureau of Western Hemisphere Affairs.
 He succeeded Julie Chung as acting Assistant Secretary of State for Western Hemisphere Affairs until President Biden's nominee, Brian A. Nichols, was confirmed in the Senate.
+He left office on July 28, 2023.

 From 2015 to 2018, he was the U.S. Consul General serving at Sao Paulo, Brazil.
 From 2012 to 2015, he served as Special Assistant to the President and Senior Director for Western Hemisphere Affairs at the National Security Council.
 He also played a key role in normalizing relations with Cuba.

+Early life and education

+Zúñiga was born in Tegucigalpa, Honduras.
+He has a Bachelor of Arts degree in Foreign Affairs and Latin American studies from the University of Virginia.